What To Do In Palermo Buenos Aires: 17 Best Things

 From Ezeiza Airport

-To get from Ezeiza to Palermo, you can count on the efficient public transportation network of Buenos Aires, on the large amount of taxis that regularly ply the route, or on private transfers.
+To get from Ezeiza to Palermo, you can count on the efficient public transportation network of Buenos Aires, on the large number of taxis that regularly ply the route, or on private transfers.

 Taxis are easy to find just outside the arrivals terminal.
-The price of the ride will vary depending on the distance covered, and on how much traffic you’ll encounter.
+The price of the ride will vary depending on the distance covered and how much traffic you’ll encounter.
 For this reason, it may be best to actually book a private transfer to your hotel.

-You should also read my post The Best Way To Get From Ezeiza To Buenos Aires.
+You should also read my post, The Best Way To Get From Ezeiza To Buenos Aires, for much more information on transportation around the city and from the airport.

 From Aeroparque

-Getting from Aeroparque to Palermo is actually super easy and depending on where you are staying and how much luggage you have with you, you may even decide to walk.
-Otherwise, you have the option of taking a taxi, take the Manuel Tienda Leon bus, or opt for a private transfer.
+Getting from Aeroparque to Palermo is actually super easy.
+Depending on where you are staying and how much luggage you have with you, you may even decide to walk.
+Otherwise, you have the option of taking a taxi, the Manuel Tienda Leon bus, or a private transfer.